minoa-lang/reference/src/expressions/call-expressions.md

 ## Optional chaining [↵](#call-expressions)

 Similar to an [optional field access], the call expression supports optional chaining, also known as a null-propagating call.
-This means the call only happends then the left-hand expression is a value that does not have an erronous value.
+This means that the call only happens when the left-hand expression is a value that does not have an erronous value.

 This operation is handled by the `OptAccess` trait and works on all types implementing it.